demee/9to5programming/about.markdown

 permalink: "/about/"

 ---
-All content of this website is my own, sweat and tears, creations.
+All content of this website is my own sweat, whining, tears, dreams, and hopes.

-Content cannot be reproduced or used elsewhere unless permission is given, but if you find this useful I would be surprised.